Jenna Ritter Studio

 How it Began

-I was born and raised in NYC where it was essential to find a healthy balance between Nature and the man-made.
+Born and raised in NYC, it was essential to find a healthy balance between Nature and the man-made.
 I found the arts and the natural environment to be vital aspects to my upbringing.

 In 2003 while on silent retreat in South India I was directed to take a nature walk and observe the fire, water, air, earth, and space elements around me and reflect on where in my own self I discovered these to be.
 Being with Nature has always held and healed me.
 To awaken to the awareness that the elements are not simply in front of me but also inside of me was exhilarating.
 Realizing the deep connection that exists between the external world and my own self provided a deep healing and expanded knowing: we are all interconnected, each a small part of the larger whole.
 I began to understand that to know Nature is to know the Self.